patrickrall/Qumquat/README.md

  - These algorithms demand **reversible classical computation in superposition**.
 Qumquat is designed to feel like any other imperative programming language to make classical programming comfortable.
  - These algorithms do not run on NISQ quantum computers, so **Qumquat never 'compiles' to quantum gates** or even explicitly stores qubits.
 Since the runtime will always be a classical simulation, infinite-dimensional quantum registers and quantum while loops are possible.
- - Simply implementing an algorithm is an excellent way of solidifying one's understanding and also **ensure that the algorithm behaves as expected**.
+ - Simply implementing an algorithm is an excellent way of solidifying one's understanding and also to **ensure that the algorithm behaves as expected**.
 Qumquat is intended as an **educational tool for all levels of experience** in quantum computation.

 ### Quantum Registers